-Most employers have a code of ethics that they require their employees to follow.
+Most employers have a code of ethics they require their employees to follow.
 A code of ethics can help employees maintain a positive company culture and respect others in their workplace.
 When considering your own professional goals and values, you may want to create a personal code of ethics.
-In this article, we will explain what a code of ethics is, provide steps for how to create a code of ethics, and give examples.
+In this article, we explain what a code of ethics is, provide steps for how to create a code of ethics and give examples.

 What is a code of ethics?

 A code of ethics is a set of principles for employees to adhere to when conducting business to comply with company standards.
 A business code of ethics, usually based on the core values of the business, outlines the company mission statement, how professionals should approach dilemmas and the standards to which they hold their employees.
 An individual’s code of ethics can include their beliefs, values and background.

 While codes of ethics are unique to every individual or organization, they commonly reflect an overall idea of what the general population considers “right” and “wrong” behavior, and many are based upon societal expectations, such as those that teach us not to steal from others.

 Having a code of ethics holds a different level of importance for people, but there are clear advantages to creating a personal code of ethics.
 Since personal beliefs are usually the foundation for an individual’s code of ethics, they may refer to it when they are morally unsure about a situation.
 Their code of ethics can guide to steer them toward an action or opinion that aligns with what they believe on a fundamental level.
 A code of ethics reinforces individual values and can provide clarity and strength to follow the path they believe is best.